cmrfrd/polyglot/problems/playing_cards/README.md

 Some of these features include

-1. Create a deck of cards and print all sorted spades
+1. Create a deck of cards and print top 5 sorted spades
 2. Shuffle cards and print 5 random cards
 3. Sort a shuffled deck of cards
 4. Compare random cards against eachother by [spades, hearts, clubs, diamonds] in that order